vassef/Job-Title-Prediction-from-Tweets-Using-Word-Embedding-and-Deep-Neural-Networks/README.md

   - Linkedin : [shayan vassef](https://www.linkedin.com/in/shayan-vassef-319023203)

 ## Acknowledgments
-* The author would like to offer their special thanks to Adak Vira Iranian Rahjo (Avir) company for providing needed hardware, including GPU, for this project.
+* I would like to thank [Adak Vira Iranian Rahjo (Avir) company](https://www.avir.co.com/IR/index.html) for their contribution during this process.